fridayy/atomvm_mqtt_client/markdown/mqtt_client.md

 ### Unsubscribing from an MQTT topic

-Use the `unscibscribe/3` function to unsubscribe from a topic.
+Use the `unsubscribe/3` function to unsubscribe from a topic.

     %% erlang
     Topic = <<"atomvm/topic0">>,
     UnSubscribeOptions = #{
         unsubscribed_handler = fun handle_unsubscribed/2
     },
-    ok = mqtt_client:unsubscribe(MTQQ, Topic, UnSubscribeOptions).
+    ok = mqtt_client:unsubscribe(MQTT, Topic, UnSubscribeOptions).

 The `unsubscribe/3` function will return `{error, not_subscribed}` if the client application is not yet subscribed to the specified topic.